McKeown Medical

 Date posted — 21.10.24

 Aftercare instructions following anti-wrinkle injections can be confusing because everyone says something a little bit different about what you should do following your treatment.
-I want to explain to you why there is so much variation, and how I personally approach aftercare instructions for our patients.
+I want to explain to you why there is so much variation and how I personally approach aftercare instructions for our patients.Â

-The good news is that anti-wrinkle injections have been used for cosmetic purposes for over three decades now and we have a much better understanding of how it works and many of the original precautions doctors came up with have turned out to be somewhat unnecessary.
+The good news is that anti-wrinkle injections have been used for cosmetic purposes for over three decades now, and we have a much better understanding of how they work.
+Many of the original precautions doctors came up with have turned out to be somewhat unnecessary.
 So, you can relax a little when it comes to aftercare.
-To all intents and purposes, you can get back to normal life activities immediately following treatment.
+To all intents and purposes, you can get back to normal life activities immediately following treatment.Â

 The first few hours following an anti-wrinkle treatment are the most important for ensuring optimal results.
 During this period, the anti-wrinkle substance is being absorbed into the muscles.
-After the drug is absorbed into the muscles, there is very little you can do to change it – even if you wanted to!
+After the drug is absorbed into the muscles, there is very little you can do to change it – even if you want to!

-During the first few hours you want to avoid unnecessary touching, massaging, or applying pressure to the treated areas.
+During the first few hours, you want to avoid unnecessary touching, massaging, or applying pressure to the treated areas.
 This helps prevent the anti-wrinkle treatment from spreading to unintended areas, which could lead to undesired effects.
-Likewise, avoiding activities that raise your blood pressure is also sensible for a few hours – so don’t leave your anti-wrinkle appointment and go directly to the gym or sauna / steam room.
-Most people have their treatment performed during office hours and if you want to go to the gym later that evening, so long as it’s been a few hours since your treatment, that should be safe.
-If your appointment is later in the day, then you should probably skip that evenings exercise class – but you will be fine to get back to it the following morning.
+Likewise, avoiding activities that raise your blood pressure is also sensible for a few hours – so don’t leave your anti-wrinkle appointment and go directly to the gym or sauna/steam room.
+Most people have their treatment performed during office hours, and if you want to go to the gym later that evening, so long as it’s been a few hours since your treatment, that should be safe.
+If your appointment is later in the day, then you should probably skip that evening’s exercise class – but you will be fine to get back to it the following morning.Â

 A lot of doctors talk about avoiding alcohol consumption following anti-wrinkle treatment.
 I agree that avoiding alcohol before treatment is important because you cannot give consent to treatment if you are under the influence of alcohol.
 Having alcohol in your system at the time of injection may also increase your risk of bruising.
-But after the injection is over and any bleeding has stopped, it is not going to start bleeding again and bruise more if you drink alcohol so I’m happy for my patients to have a glass of wine with dinner that night!
+But after the injection is over and any bleeding has stopped, it is not going to start bleeding again and bruise more if you drink alcohol, so I’m happy for my patients to have a glass of wine with dinner that night!Â

 Masseter anti-wrinkle, a treatment targeting the jaw muscles to treat tooth grinding as well as to slim the fact, may require specific aftercare instructions.
 The masseter muscle plays a crucial role in chewing and speaking, so it’s essential to be mindful of these activities post-treatment.